2025 FIFA Club World Cup: Draw

-As teams from the host country and for scheduling purposes, Inter Miami CF and Seattle Sounders FC were drawn into position 4 of Groups A and B, respectively.
+As teams from the host country and for scheduling purposes, Inter Miami and the Seattle Sounders were drawn into position 4 of Groups A and B, respectively.
 Consequently, teams drawn into Groups A and B were allocated to the position corresponding to their draw pot.

 The draw started with Pot 1 and ended with Pot 4, with each team selected then allocated into the first available group alphabetically, based on the draw constraints.
 For Groups C to H, the position for the team within the group was then drawn (for the purpose of the match schedule), with the Pot 1 teams automatically drawn into position 1 of each group.

 The draw pots were as follows: